Apliz/FizzBuzz/README.md

 As a fledgling developer,
 So that I improve my TDD practices,
+All unit tests pass.

+As a user,
+So that I can learn to Fizz & Buzz,
 I would like to generate the FizzBuzz sequence _to the Nth number_.